-The undergraduate WSC Financial Aid Satisfactory Academic Progress Policy is published annually in the WSC Student Handbook.
+The WSC Financial Aid Satisfactory Academic Progress Policy is published annually in the WSC Student Handbook and is available on the WSC website at www.wsc.edu/financial_services/.
 Students should become familiar with the policy and review it annually as revisions do occur.